Jeremy Calvert Rants Against 'Teen Mom 2,' But Agrees To Return?

 In the caption of the Instagram post, Wehr added, “Find something better to say already, rather than making up everything under the sun about me to try to make yourself feel/look better.”

-Wehr also took further aim at Jeremy Calvert by adding the hash tags “delusional,” “you’re the problem, not me,” “what’s done is done,” “your loss,” and “I’m gone.”
+Wehr also took further aim at Jeremy Calvert by adding the hashtags “delusional,” “you’re the problem, not me,” “what’s done is done,” “your loss,” and “I’m gone.”

 [Featured Image by Joe Seer/Shutterstock]